Dub1n/dss/meta/DSS_GUIDE.md

 cd ./dss_repo
 python meta/llm_tasks.py --mode docs

-## Requirements
-openai – the LLM API wrapper used in llm_tasks.py PyYAML – parsing dss_config.yml
-aiofiles – async file reads/writes for faster batch processing rich – coloured CLI logging/spinners (both scripts) tqdm – progress bars when walking large repos pathspec – advanced glob/ignore matching that mirrors .gitignore rules

-## TODO
-TODO: explain when and how to use the python scripts
-TODO: find an appropriate doc to add instructions for what to do when encountering certain keywords such as TODO or FILL (should they be !TODO and !FILL?)
-TODO: create a super-repo for managing and developing DSS that contains this repo in its src as a template (perhaps template ver1?) and git it

-## [Pre-commit hooks, Version pinning, Smoke test]

-# 0️⃣  activate your virtual-env first
-pip install pre-commit pytest

-# 1️⃣  Quick pre-commit protection
-echo "repos:\n  - repo: https://github.com/psf/black\n    rev: 24.3.0\n    hooks:\n      - id: black" > .pre-commit-config.yaml
-pre-commit install   # one time only

-# 2️⃣  Lock exact versions
-pip freeze > meta/requirements.lock

-# 3️⃣  Add the smoke test file shown above under tests/
-pytest                # run locally

-git add .pre-commit-config.yaml meta/requirements.lock tests/
-git commit -m "Add basic safety nets"
+# Canvas: DSS System Architecture

+### 📁 Project Structure

+- `src/`
+  - Source code modules
+  - Implements tooling and helpers for conversion, LLM tasks, etc.

+- `docs/`
+  - Human-facing documentation
+  - Includes `DSS_OVERVIEW.md`, `README.md`, module docs, etc.

+- `meta/`
+  - Project metadata, config, and scripts
+  - Contains:
+    - `convert_to_dss.py`
+    - `llm_tasks.py`
+    - `dss_config.yml`
+    - `prompts/` folder

+- `canvas/`
+  - Optional Obsidian-style canvas JSONs (if used)

+- `.cursor/rules/`
+  - Files loaded into every LLM prompt in Cursor
+  - Contains:
+    - `assistant.mdc`
+    - `dss_overview.mdc`

+- `tests/`
+  - Test harness and validation scripts

+### 🔄 Key Workflows

+### ➤ 1.
+Convert arbitrary repo → DSS

+**Script:** `convert_to_dss.py`

+- Walks a source folder
+- Sorts files into `src/`, `data/`, `docs/`, etc.
+- Injects front-matter YAML (tags, provides/requires)
+- Writes a manifest for downstream use

+### ➤ 2.
+Generate documentation

+**Script:** `llm_tasks.py`

+- Summarizes code & folders via LLM
+- Uses prompts from `meta/prompts/*.md`
+- Outputs:
+  - `docs/*_doc.md`
+  - `README.md` in each folder
+  - Project-wide `INDEX.md`
+  - Optional canvas JSON

+### ➤ 3.
+Update links / glossary

+**Planned script:** `update_links.py`

+- Cross-links mentioned files
+- Refreshes `Glossary.md` based on tags and usage

+### 🧠 Behavioral Conventions

+- Tags are declared in YAML front-matter
+- Every file and folder should be navigable via summaries
+- Archive material is stored in `docs/🔒archive/` and excluded from LLM context
+- All automation follows the rules in `meta/dss_config.yml`
+- Canonical source of instruction lives in `meta/assistant.md`
+- **Documentation Location:** The main project roadmap resides in `meta/roadmap.md`.
+Process-specific roadmaps should also be included and organized within `meta/roadmap.md`. `INDEX.md` is reserved for a fleshed-out file tree overview and should not contain roadmaps.
+- **TODO Linking:** For tasks in `meta/TODO.md` that relate to a specific section of the detailed roadmap in `meta/roadmap.md`, add a reference `(@roadmap: [Section Name])` at the end of the TODO item line.

+### 📌 Versioning Strategy

+- Tags (e.g., `v1.0`, `v1.1`) are used to freeze major milestones
+- Current state always lives in the working tree (HEAD)
+- No snapshots or duplicates of old versions are stored in-tree

+### 🧩 Integration with Cursor

+- `.cursor/rules/assistant.mdc` — Cursor's persistent instruction set
+- `.cursor/rules/dss_overview.mdc` — High-level system context
+- Scripts and documentation ensure LLMs always operate within the current system view

+### TODO
+TODO: explain when and how to use the python scripts <!-- TODO: See meta/TODO.md -->
+TODO: find an appropriate doc to add instructions for what to do when encountering certain keywords such as TODO or FILL (should they be !TODO and !FILL?) <!-- TODO: See meta/TODO.md -->
+TODO: create a super-repo for managing and developing DSS that contains this repo in its src as a template (perhaps template ver1?) and git it <!-- TODO: See meta/TODO.md -->
+TODO: find a way of syncing this up with dss-guide.mdc (ideally an LLM-targeted version) <!-- TODO: See meta/TODO.md -->

+### 7 · Iteration Cycle 🔁

+### 8 · Future Ideas 🚀